 They do this because they want people to have a connection with the food they prepared for them to be able to perceive the food objectively.

-Knowing your food in a more in-depth aspect will allow you to understand what it can do for you.
+Knowing your food in a more in-depth aspect will allow you to understand healthy eating benefits.
 The power it used to have in controlling your mind and emotions and your craving for it will start to get weaker until they are no longer important because now you know its secret.

-Stop judging the food in front of you, but know them and establish a connection.
+To understand healthy eating, you should stop judging the food in front of you.
+Instead, know them and establish a connection.
 Think what exactly it is that you want to eat, not what others say you should eat, so you’ll be satisfied.
 Listen to the voice inside of you, the voice that is telling you to eat that leafy salad dipped in a mixture of grapeseed oil, vinegar, squeezed with lemon oil, topped with fresh basil.

 …many of the emotional barriers to weight loss are not initially obvious, so it is important to identify common emotional barriers and be honest with yourself about how they might be affecting you. — Marni Amsellem, PhD

 Hey, stop the guilt feeling and get rid of that shame consult with a nutritionist or mental health professional to see which dietary changes you can make if it bothers you and if you’re feeling anxious.
 It is your body.
-Eat what it tells you to, and never forget to establish a connection with your food for you to enjoy every bite of it.
+Engage with healthy eating and never forget to establish a connection with your food for you to enjoy every bite of it.
 No cheating, no guilt feeling, but just a happy tummy and a healthy body.